cemac/VP_Extraction/README.md

   -h : Show this usage helper
   -v : Run programs in verbose mode

-The dictionaries containing the different sites is given in the vp_params.py file, with different dictionaries for cvp and qvp.
+The dictionaries containing the different sites, and the input/output paths used, are given in the vp_params.py file, with different dictionaries for cvp and qvp.
 These dictionaries contain all the parameters for each site.
 If editting this file, all fields should remain in the dictionary as the VP_Main.py file expects certain keys dependant on the VP mode.

 If running the program on its own, the program can be invoked with: